"To have courage for whatever comes in life--everything lies in that." - St. Teresa of Avila

 Grace in Grief

 As a child I knew deceased people were around me; I could feel their presence and see them in my dreams.
 Sometimes comforting and sometimes unsettling, I would experience moments of extreme clarity about my life, future global events and the people around me.
 As I started to remember and honor my past childhood experiences, I felt compelled to delve deeper into why this crushing trauma had touched my life.
-I begin to nurture and respect this innate knowing, this fundamental power and presence.
+I began to nurture and respect this innate knowing, this fundamental power and presence.
 Some call it God, the Universe, Source.
 I call it Grace.
 It filled me up and inspired me to retire from my pharmacy practice of 20 years and begin an intense period of self-reflection and study.
 This truly amazing Grace gave me the courage I needed to embrace my mediumistic and intuitive inheritance, and move forward to share the knowledge that we as humans are so much more than we think we are.
 Connected by a universal and quantum phenomenon we are humans, Heroes, evolving to finally understand our true nature.
 With this realization I was able to lean into this fascinating relationship I have with the other side of life, and living daily with grief became a learning experience rather than an unmanageable obstacle to happiness.
 My Heroine was beginning to hear her calling.

 Grief and Gratitude